 Locals and visits alike gather together to witness the migration of Southern Right Whales, and celebrate this natural wonder with talks, events and exhibits.
 Of course, much of the conversations are about our oceans, and how to protect them and the creatures living in them.

 Another competitive festival in Mongolia, though this time without all the arrows buzzing around.
-Instead, it'll be golden eagles flying in high during this two-day tradition.
+Instead, it'll be golden eagles flying in high during this two-day tradition in early October.